NayanSankar/simon_Fullstack/README.md

 # simon_Fullstack
 Made a Simon game with animations + leaderboard.
-Give it a try! 👇 http://nayansankar.xo.je/
+Give it a try! 👇 <br>
+http://nayansankar.xo.je/